 Pay attention to your body.
 Warning signs can include pain, swelling, and loss of range of motion.
 Here are some tips to help prevent tendonitis.

-- Maintain a healthy diet and weight, and check out HPRC’s Nutrition section for helpful nutrition tips.
+- Maintain a healthy diet and weight, and check out HPRC’s Nutritional Fitness section for helpful nutrition tips.

 - Pay attention to your posture and make sure that you use proper form, especially when lifting and moving heavy objects.